MarcinPasynczuk/Hospitoolity/README.md

 - Reading data from file and then sorting it out by date.

 ver.
 1.4
--rebuild for Spring.
+- rebuild for Spring.
--added html to project.
+- added html to project.
--simple form for temperature storing.
+- simple form for temperature storing.

 ver.
 1.5
--validation.
+- validation.
--bootstrap added.
+- bootstrap added.
--Connection with database.
+- Connection with database.
--springData
+- springData
--CRUD.
+- CRUD.

 ver.
 2.0
--Spring security added.
+- Spring security added.
--login system.
+- login system.
--creating new account system.
+- creating new account system.
--password security.
+- password security.
--hmtl changes.
+- hmtl changes.
--custom login and create account page.
+- custom login and create account page.